Colebee

 Table Chart PROFILE FAQ

-Colebee is characterized by a predominantly suburban housing profile
+Colebee is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Colebee's dwelling structure, as per the latest Census evaluation, consisted of 99.8% houses and 0.2% other dwellings.
-Home ownership in Colebee stood at 9.4%, with 69.8% of dwellings mortgaged and 20.8% rented.
-The median monthly mortgage repayment was $3,000, and the median weekly rent figure was $620.
+Colebee's dwelling structures, as per the latest Census data, consisted of 99.8% houses and 0.2% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 55.9% houses and 44.1% other dwellings.
+Home ownership in Colebee was at 9.4%, with mortgaged dwellings at 69.8% and rented ones at 20.8%.
+The median monthly mortgage repayment in the area stood at $3,000, higher than Sydney metro's average of $2,427.
+The median weekly rent figure was recorded at $620, compared to Sydney metro's $470.
 Nationally, Colebee's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing